Kalshi suspends users for violating its prohibition on trading of non-public information

 Context: While "insider trading" is more commonly associated with securities markets, Kalshi uses the term to describe trading based on nonpublic information in violation of its exchange rules.

-"Tensions between the USA and Iran are at an all time high and the media has chosen to cover a $200 campaign gimmick (aka betting on I, myself) from last year, is this really the state of our political discourse?"
+- "Tensions between the USA and Iran are at an all time high and the media has chosen to cover a $200 campaign gimmick (aka betting on I, myself) from last year, is this really the state of our political discourse?"
 Langford told Axios in an email.

 - Kalshi also received tips from users about unusual trading activity.

-What we're watching: Whether enforcement actions like give regulators and elected officials the confidence that prediction markets like Kalshi are preventing insiders from abusing their platforms.
+What we're watching: Whether enforcement actions like this give regulators and elected officials the confidence that prediction markets like Kalshi are preventing insiders from abusing their platforms.